ujjwalt/guacamole/README.md

 # => NoMethodError: undefined method `occupation' for #<Pony:0x00000105fc77f8>
 ```

-Currently there is not option to change the mapping of attributes.
+Currently there is no option to change the mapping of attributes.
 If you want to map more or less attributes you should create another model for that purpose.

 #### Associations